JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 > **Note**: The software remains English-only.

-The project is community driven.
-Future work focuses on long-term maintenance.
+The project is in long-term maintenance.
+Upcoming work focuses on automating routine tasks.

-## Sprint 86 – Issue triage guidelines
+## Sprint 88 – Automated stale issue cleanup
-* Document the workflow for reviewing and labelling new issues.
+* Configure a workflow to close issues that remain inactive for 30 days.

-## Sprint 87 – Container vulnerability scanning
+## Sprint 89 – Release sign-off checklist
-* Add a workflow that runs Trivy on each push.
+* Provide a short checklist for community maintainers performing a release.

-## Sprint 88 – Long-term support policy
+## Sprint 90 – Container image retention docs
-* Outline the security patch and support timeline.
+* Document how long published container images will remain available.